 Fractures are broken bones, and they occur relatively frequently in children because their bones haven’t matured.
 When bones are growing, they’re softer than adult bones, which helps prevent injury; in some cases, children often escape unharmed from situations where adult bones would fracture.

 Within these are subtypes, including:

-There are certain types of fracture that are only seen in children:
+There are certain types of fractures that only affect children:

-The seriousness of a fracture depends on the type of break, with one of the chief concerns being the risk of infection getting into damaged bones.
+The seriousness of a fracture depends on the type of break, with one of the chief concerns being the risk of infection to damaged bones.

 Your child normally experiences pain that causes them distress and alerts you to the injury.
 Typical physical symptoms include:

 If the fracture is open, you’ll probably see the bone sticking through the skin.

 How is a fracture diagnosed?